rod-m/engine-programming-for-games/README.md

 Added some functionality to the Transform class to return a bounding box of current object world coordinates.
 Passing key press events to player object.
 Using key 'w' as a jump action.

+# Sprint 4
+Added Arrow movements ~ there is an osx issue with keypress, the arrow keys are ok.
+The new osx will use unicode special characters after multiple key presses.
+Made collision system, gravity, friction.